junliu/SourceViewer/README.md

 ## the GUI

-The GUI of the application is showing bellow.
+The GUI of the application in a typical Linux environment is showing bellow.

 ### the sky coverage plot